 - Take a Spiritual Nature Walk and observe the interdependence of God’s Creation.
 Use Interfaith Partners for the Chesapeake's Spiritual Nature Walk guide.

-Observe the Nature in your backyard
+Observe the Nature in your backyard (and beyond!)

 - Browse field guides and nature apps.
 Now is a great time to slow down and learn about the plants and wildlife in your backyard!
 Take a picture and/or write down notes.
 Hopefully these resources can help point you in the right direction.